maatthc/jgandert_qmk_modules/predictive_tap_hold/README.md

     * **Hand Position:** Whether subsequent keys are on the same or opposite hand.
     * **Predictions:** For ambiguous cases, prediction functions — [evolved from actual typing data](https://github.com/jgandert/evolve_tap_hold_predictors) — make an educated guess to resolve the user's intent using any available data.

 * **Immediate once Chosen:** Once a decision has been made, every key press (tap-hold or not) is instantaneous.
 If hold is chosen, opposite-side tap-holds become taps and same-side tap-holds become holds.
-This allows chording multiple tap-holds.

 The following diagram gives an overview of how a decision is made with the **default** config: